-Ergo Proxy is a highly experimental show, and just like all shows of that kind it always divides the viewers into two camps: while the ones adore its deep messages and thought-provoking symbolism, the others fiercely criticize it for "pretentiousness" or simply scratch their heads in perplexity, wondering what this whole thing is supposed to mean.
+Ergo Proxy is a highly experimental show, and just like all shows of that kind it always divides the viewers into two camps: while the ones adore its message and thought-provoking symbolism, the others fiercely criticize it for "pretentiousness" or simply scratch their heads in perplexity, wondering what this whole thing is supposed to mean.

 As for me, I firmly believe this series is an amazing modern classic with no exaggeration about it, and with this review I'll try to explain you why.
 Since the anime has a site description you can always read, allow me to skip further introductions and get straight to business.

-Obviously the most contentious part of Ergo Proxy.
+Obviously, the most contentious part of Ergo Proxy.
 The story and the method of storytelling this anime employs are highly unusual, and that is by far the main reason why quite a number of people dislike it.
-However, I really think this story does not "pretend" to be clever - it is clever indeed.
+However, I think this story does not "pretend" to be clever - it is clever indeed.
 Moreover, it makes Ergo Proxy one of the most clever series I've ever watched.